Randomized Continuous Frames in Time-Frequency Analysis: Discrete stochastic time-frequency signal processing

 \subsection{Stochastic LTFT phase vocoder}

-In this subsection we analyze the example of the stochastic LTFT phase vocoder.
+In this subsection we analyze the example of the stochastic phase vocoder (Example \ref{Phase vocoder example}) based on the LTFT.
+For phase vocoder methods see \cite[Section 7.4.3]{vocoder_book} and \cite{New_vocoder0,New_vocoder1,ltfatnote050,Ottosen2017APV}.
 An advantage in using LTFT atoms instead of STFT atoms is for alleviating artifacts such as transient smearing, echo, and loss of presence \cite{Ours1}.
-These artifacts are manifestation of phasiness \cite{phasiness0}, the audible artifact resulting from summing two time-frequency atoms with intersecting time and frequency supports, but with out of sync phases.
-Sound examples and code of LTFT phase vocoder are available at \url{https://github.com/RonLevie/LTFT-Phase-Vocoder}.
+These artifacts are manifestations of phasiness \cite{phasiness0}, the audible artifact resulting from summing two time-frequency atoms with intersecting time and frequency supports, but with out of sync phases.
+In \cite{phasiness0} the phenomenon was described as follows: \begin{quote} ``Phasiness or reverberation or loss of presence relates to the fact that the modified signal often sounds as if it had been recorded in a small room.
+In particular, time-expanded speech sounds like the speaker is much further from the microphone than it was in the original sound.'' \end{quote} The LTFT was suggested in \cite{Ours1} as a way to alleviate such artifacts by using wavelet atoms, which typically have shorter supports and less time overlaps than STFT atoms, and by adding the ``number of oscillations axis,'' which allows representing both transient events (impulse-like features) and harmonic parts.
+Sound examples and code of the LTFT phase vocoder are available at \url{https://github.com/RonLevie/LTFT-Phase-Vocoder}.

-The following construction was introduced in \cite{Ours1} as an application of integration of continuous frames, without proofs.
-With our results -- Theorem \ref{LTFT_frame}, Proposition \ref{Prop_SfLTFT}, and Proposition \ref{Other_class_LTFT} -- the construction is now justified.